Bruhout/Texture-Sampling/README.md

 Image 2: Container texture

-This is what we will be creating by the end of this, and triangle with the crate image on it, looking really out of place on the gray background.
+This is what we will be creating by the end of this, and triangle with the crate image on it.

 ![output](https://raw.githubusercontent.com/Bruhout/Texture-Sampling/main/images/output.png)